aln-chg/aln-chg/README.md

 Explorations
 <hr>
 <h2>Expanding Horizons</h2>
 My recent endeavors include exploring the broader world of development.
-I've been delving into new programming languages such as Golang and C++, aiming to expand my technical expertise beyond just web development.
+I've been delving into new programming languages such as C# and C, aiming to expand my technical expertise beyond just web development.
 <hr>
 <h2>Contact</h2>
 You can reach out to me at shroudrowdy0203@gmail.com.
 I'm open to collaborations, learning opportunities, or simply connecting with fellow programming enthusiasts.